Thanks to photographer Jonathan Heiney for sharing these photos!

 Designing a Unique Kitchen

-Clark’s CliqStudios designer, Kevin Kuerbs, was impressed with the design choices Clark had in mind.
+Clark’s CliqStudios designer, Kevin Kuerbs, was impressed with the modern kitchen design choices Clark had in mind.

 First, Clark asked if CliqStudios could remove the cabinet toe kick from the Dayton style cabinets so he could add wood legs instead.
 Kevin made it happen and was excited to see the uncommon furniture style finish in the kitchen.
 In addition to creating a unique look, Clark was able to raise the cabinets up higher than usual to accommodate his 6-foot-6-inch frame.